 Solar eclipse forecast: here’s where to find the best view of totality in Canada

-A total solar eclipse is set to cross through parts of Canada on Monday, offering crowds in its path a dazzling view of the astronomical wonder.
+A total solar eclipse is set to cross through parts of Canada today, offering crowds in its path a dazzling view of the astronomical wonder.

 That is, if clouds don’t get in the way.

-Some popular viewing spots in the eclipse’s path of totality could be under cloud cover, while areas in Quebec and the Maritimes are shaping up for good views.
+Some popular viewing spots in the eclipse’s path of totality could be under cloud cover, while areas in Quebec and Atlantic Canada are shaping up for good views.

-While forecasts are subject to change and meteorologists urge eclipse chasers to check local conditions ahead of the big moment, here’s how the cloud cover is shaping up for Monday along the solar eclipse’s path of totality.
+While forecasts are subject to change and meteorologists urge eclipse chasers to check local conditions ahead of the big moment, here’s how the cloud cover is shaping up for the day along the solar eclipse’s path of totality.

 Ontario